 Do less to your hair.

 Skip the hairdryer and fancy styling tools until the thinning tapers out.
 Wash your hair less often and use sulfate-free products in the hair to give your locks some room to breathe and adjust.
 Brushing too hard can also exasperate hair shedding, so be sure to use a gentle brush when needed.
-If you are putting your hair up, don't use an elastic hair tie - opt for a hair clip or soft scrunchie instead to minimize potential damage.
+If you are putting your hair up, don't use an elastic hair tie - opt for a hair clip or soft scrunchie to minimize potential damage.

 Focus on incorporating nutritious foods

 Prioritizing your nutrition is one of the best things you can do postpartum.
 Not only will it help you get rid of unwanted pregnancy weight, but it'll also play a massive part in your hair and skin health!
-Please include a wide variety of fruits, vegetables, whole grains, and proteins into your daily rotation to ensure your body is getting what it needs.
+Include a wide variety of fruits, vegetables, whole grains, and proteins into your daily rotation to ensure your body is getting what it needs.
 Some foods that are thought to improve hair health include:

 - Dark leafy greens